naturerobots/HSOS-SEP-PlantMap-2022/docs/getting-started/tutorials.md

 The model can be rotated with the left and moved with the right mouse button.
 The scroll wheel can be used to zoom.

-If you clicked on the `3D` button for a crop, an overlay will be shown, framing the crop and providing additional information about it.
+If you clicked on the `3D` button for a crop, an overlay with information will be shown.

 ### Settings :gear: